WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/23_Isaiah/Isa_33.md

 Your cords hang loose; they cannot hold the mast firm in its place or keep the sail spread out.
 Then prey and spoil in abundance will be divided; even the lame will take the prey.

 ###### 24
-And no inhabitant will say, "I am sick"; the people who dwell there will be forgiven their iniquity. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And no inhabitant will say, "I am sick"; the people who dwell there will be forgiven their iniquity.

 ***